tweag/nix_bazel_codelab/README.md

     - add the Go server and Java client targets from previous steps as `data` dependencies
 1. Run the test using `bazel test <target>` and make sure that it passes
     - NOTE: You may have to modify your solution of Section 2 and 3 to make those tests pass.
-        Especially, you most likely did not set the [visibility] of the binaries.
+        In particular, you most likely did not set the [visibility] of the binaries.
 1. Run the test multiple times using `bazel test <target> --runs_per_test=10`
     - QUESTION: Does it pass?
 If not, can you figure out why?
     - HINT: the section on test run behaviour in the [`tags` documentation][tags_docs] may prove useful.